auraphp/Aura.View/README.md

 Always escape output coming from a helper.
 Err on the side of escaping, rather than not escaping.

-Now that we have a helper class, you can add it to the helper `Container` like so:
+Now that we have a helper class, you can add it as a service in the helper `Container` like so:

     <?php
     // business logic